derwinsadiwa/dmodal-box/README.md

 dmodal-box
 =========

-This plugin is just a beta, will update this from time to time, expect some bugs and errors!
+This plugin is just a beta, will update this from time to time, expect some bugs and errors!<br>
 DEMO: http://derwinsadiwa.github.io/dmodal-box

 Usage